midjourney/docs/content-and-moderation-policy.md

 ### Using Threads for Edgy Stuff - Still Public!

-Some moderators may request people who are producing "edgy" content, especially in #newbies channels, to create or move to a thread (see [How to Create a Thread](usage-screenshots/#how-to-create-a-thread.md)).
+Some moderators may request people who are producing "edgy" content, especially in #newbies channels, to create or move to a thread (see [How do I create a thread?](FAQs.md#using-discord-tools)).
 If you make a thread, that content is still posted to the gallery public feed, and the thread can still be visited by anyone in the community.
 It is therefore still subject to our community guidelines and any adult or gore content may be removed by moderators and you may receive warnings, if you cross the rules.

 When we ask you to move to a thread, it usually means we're trying to let you experiment with the edges, but we will still enforce the guidelines if we think things have gone too far for the public feed.